 To determine which environmental variables most strongly influence lagoon macrobenthic communities, we performed a redundancy analysis (RDA, ‘rda’ function) between the 19 previously selected environmental variables and the Hellinger-transformed mean taxa abundances.
-We computed the variance inflation factor (VIF, ‘vif.cca’ function) to check for multicollinearity and sequentially removed variables with a VIF > 5.
+We computed the variance inflation factor (VIF, ‘vif.cca’ function) to check for multicollinearity and sequentially removed variables with a VIF > 5 (James et al., 2013).
 We verified the significance of the full RDA model using the ‘anova.cca’ function (1000 steps) and we performed a forward model selection procedure (‘ordiR2step’ function) based on the adjusted R2 of the full model and a p-value of 0.05 (9999 permutations) (Blanchet et al., 2008).
 We then computed the marginal effect of each selected explanatory variable as the adjusted R² of the constrained ordination containing only the given variable as the predictor.
 The conditional effect of a variable was equal, during the forward selection procedure, to the additional amount of variance in species communities explained by the corresponding variable at the time it was included into the model.
 Finally, we performed a partial RDA using the variables previously selected, to isolate the impact of eutrophication from natural environmental variability on lagoon macrobenthic communities (Legendre and Legendre, 2012).

 In the same way as for the constrained multivariate analysis, we implemented a multiple linear regression approach (without any interactions between variables) to investigate which variables related to eutrophication and natural variability most strongly influenced the macrobenthic indices (SR, H’, N2, total macrofauna density, AMBI and M-AMBI).
 As there were still 19 potential explanatory variables, we performed a preliminary selection by including all the quantitative variables which alone had a significant effect on the index as first or second-degree orthogonal polynomial and the lagoon-sea connection if at least one of the three categories (weak, moderate, strong) had a significant effect on the index (‘lm’ function).
 We included second-degree polynomials to account for potential non-linear relations (Pérez-Ruzafa et al., 2007b) and verified that the selected variables had VIFs inferior to 5.
 We also checked the model hypotheses using the residuals vs fitted values plot for linearity, the Shapiro-Wilk test for residual normality, the Breush Pagan test for residual homoscedasticity (‘ols_test_breusch_pagan’ function) and the ‘acf’ function for the detection of residual spatial autocorrelation based on the station coordinates.
 Then, we ran a stepwise model selection using the ‘stepAIC’ function set in both directions and the BIC criterion.
 Finally, we checked the hypotheses of the selected model as previously explained, we investigated potential high leverage points (Cook’s distance > 0.5) and we reran the selected model without these points to verify its robustness.
 To compare the relative effect of each selected explanatory variable on a given macrobenthic index, we expressed the slope estimates of the standardized variables as effect sizes when the variable was quantitative and as mean standardized effects when the variable was categorical (Schielzeth, 2010).